MetinSAYGIN/BlackForge/README.md

 * Add batch processing mode for evaluating multiple passes at once
 * Support for more diverse metrics and analysis tools
 * Add pre-built common obfuscation passes library

+Metin SAYGIN
+Developed with AI assistance for code optimization and documentation

+BlackForge - Binary Obfuscation